 Ms Clarissa Belanti

 MANAGER, EXTERNAL RELATIONS AND PROJECTS

-Thomas is the External Relations and Projects Manager at the Confucius Institute at The University of Melbourne, where he promotes a greater understanding of China through managing and delivering a range of language, culture, and business training programs.
-He is passionate about increasing China-literacy amongst the school and business communities in Australia.
+Clarissa Belanti is a Chinese speaker who has worked, lived and studied in China for over seven years.
+At the Confucius Institute at the University of Melbourne, she promotes a greater understanding of China through managing and delivering a range of language, culture, and business training programs.
+She is passionate about engaging in cross-cultural communication and aims to advance China-literacy amongst the school and business communities in Australia.

 Ms Lianying Hao

 Lianying is an experienced language teacher.
 She earned her Masters' Degree in Linguistics (focusing on comparison of Modalities of Chinese and Korean language) from Inha University, South Korea.
 While in Korea, she instructed Chinese at Korean Chinese Academy, Seoul, one of the top 3 Mandarin training providers in Korea, where she acquired extensive experience in teaching the language to learners at various levels, ranging from beginners to advanced students.
 Due to her excellent teaching skills, she was recruited as a language-training instructor at Samsung Electronics, Seoul, and Incheon Lawyers' office, Incheon, South Korea.
 Apart from that, she has also worked as an interpreter for MBC (Korean TV Channel) and Korean Regional Courts.

 After moving to Australia in early 2008, Lianying has been teaching Chinese Language in different schools.
 She has also been involved in interpretation and translation.